-The city is located in a small area – 2 kmq – making it rigorously pedestrian.
+The fishing village is located in a small area – 2 kmq – making it rigorously pedestrian.
 It is often called the most beautiful «Piazzetta» in the world.
 It is a unique sort of salon en plein air, filled with magic and charm.
-Within a few steps, you can visit famous ateliers and see some outstanding yachts at the marina decks – which hosts yachts from 8 meters up to 40.
+Within a few steps, you can visit famous ateliers and see some outstanding yachts at the marina decks – which hosts yachts from 8 meters up to 60.
 You may see fishermen organizing their nets and witness unforgettable sunsets of pastel colors on the bay.
-Many International fashion houses chose Portofino as their home- included among them are Louis Vuitton, Dior, Gucci, Emilio Pucci and many more.
-You can find these boutiques in «Via Roma», the main street starts from the parking area and ends at the «Piazzetta» or on the two piers Molo Umberto I and Calata Marconi.
-Besides Shopping at the Ateliers, you may choose to visit many local boutiques that sell handmade clothes and lace, cashmere garments, bikinis, and other local products.
+Many International fashion houses chose this fishing village as their home- included among them are Louis Vuitton, Dior, Gucci, Emilio Pucci and many more.
+You can find these boutiques and the Portofino hotels in «Via Roma», the main street starts from the parking area and ends at the «Piazzetta» or on the two piers Molo Umberto I and Calata Marconi.
+Besides Shopping at the Ateliers, you may choose to visit many local boutiques that sell handmade clothes and lace, cashmere garments, bikinis and other local products.
 In recent times it has been a requisite stop for billionaires who travel the Mediterranean on their super-yachts in summer.
 Why the enduring appeal?
 “This italian gem maintains much the same feel that drew celebrities and Italian industrialists in the 50s and 60s for a simple reason: The main draw is its stunning beauty.

 For everything else, Portofino is available for iPhone, so, download our App!